 Marburg virus disease in Rwanda

-On 27 September 2024, the Rwanda Ministry of Health announced the confirmation of Marburg virus disease (MVD).
-As of 9 October 2024, a total of 58 confirmed cases, including 13 deaths have been reported [1].
+On 20 December 2024, the Rwanda Ministry of Health declared the outbreak of Marburg virus disease (MVD) over.
+A total of 58 confirmed cases, including 13 deaths have been reported [1].

 On 30 September, the World Health Organization stated that cases were reported from 7 of the 30 districts in the country: Gasabo, Gatsibo, Kamonyi, Kicukiro, Nyagatare, Nyarugenge and Rubavu districts.
 Among the confirmed cases, over 70% were healthcare workers from two health facilities in the capital city of Kigali [2].